Flu and Covid Saturate Health System and 265 Patients Wait for Beds: 'We fight bleeding with Band-Aids', says infectious disease | Pernambuco

 On Monday, the government changed the care protocol and said that anyone who has a negative test for Covid-19 is advised to seek a doctor and spend seven days at home.

-Until the second, according to the State Health Department (SES-PE), 5,253 cases of influenza had been registered, with 30 deaths.
+Until the second, according to the State Department of Health (SES), had been recorded 5,253 cases of influenza, with 30 deaths.

 Patients face difficulty in getting care in the public health network because of the high flu associated with cases of Covid-19 — Photo: Reproduction/TV Globo

-The Central Public Health Laboratory of Pernambuco (Lacen-PE) counted 2,787 positive laboratory samples, with 19 new deaths.
+The Central Public Health Laboratory of Pernambuco (Lacen) counted 2,787 positive laboratory samples, with 19 new deaths.

 In Recife alone, the second bulletin pointed to the record of 2,138 cases of influenza subtype A (H3N2) and 14 deaths.
 On Saturday (1st), there were 1,968 cases of influenza subtype A (H3N2), and 11 deaths.